A15Bog/conanexilessql/README.md

 # conanexilessql
 SQLite DB Maintenance Script

+All the SQLite options for game.db are completely default.
+Funcom has not altered any of the database options for performance.
+This fixes that and removes bedrolls and campfires.

 1.)
 Download the game.db, sqlite3.exe, and CE_DB_Maintenance.bat into the same directory.

 2.)
 Run DB_Maintenance.bat.